misiektoja/spotify_profile_monitor/docs/setup-and-first-run.md

 * Review or change target, authentication, polling, email, webhook or file destinations.
 * Discard every answer without changing the destination files.

 If the selected config file already exists, setup asks before replacement or lets you choose another destination.
 An approved replacement creates a timestamped `.bak` copy and validates the new Python config before atomically installing it.
+A rebuilt file starts from the settings already in place with your answers applied over them.
+A section you decline is cleared rather than carried over, so declining email leaves no mail server behind.
 A manually entered `sp_dc` value is validated before it is queued for saving.
 Setup can then run Doctor and optionally start monitoring. `--setup` needs somewhere to put both files, so it refuses `--config-file none` and `--env-file none`.

 Every answer setup cannot use offers a way out, so one value you cannot produce right now does not cost you the answers already given.
 A blank answer asks whether to continue without it and names what stops working, and a rejected one offers to enter it again.
 Declining switches the part that needed it off, so half a mail server or a webhook with no destination is never written.
 Email setup signs in to the mail server before saving, so a wrong password or an unreachable host is caught during setup instead of at the first alert.
 No email is sent.
 A refused sign-in offers the mail server questions again, and if the server was only unreachable the answers are kept so `--doctor` can check them later.